jk13xyz/cloudlog-docker/README.md

 echo "0 6 * * * docker exec cloudlog-mysql /bin/sh -c 'mysqldump --user cloudlog --password=YOUR_PASSWORD cloudlog' > /your/path/to/cloudlog.sql" >> /etc/crontab
 ```

+With that set, keep the 3-2-1 backup rule (3 copies, 2 different media, 1 copy off-site) in mind.
+Any backup should also at the very least keep the cloudlog-config backup in mind.
+If you use functionalities such as displaying your QSL cards, also include cloudlog-images.

 ## Support

 Please note, this is primarily for my own setup.
 Feel free to use it (it should work fine).
 If you find issues, report them on my [Github](https://github.com/jk13xyz/cloudlog-docker/issues).
 However, **I don't guarantee any support.**